Fluzone High-Dose QIV (Influenza Virus Haemagglutinin)

 What Is Fluzone High-Dose QIV Used For?

-Fluzone High-Dose QIV is a vaccine specifically designed to help protect older adults against influenza and its complications.
+Fluzone High-Dose QIV is a vaccine specifically designed to help protect people aged 60 years and older against influenza (flu) and associated pneumonia.

 Primary Uses

 This vaccine is recommended to help protect against influenza (flu) and associated pneumonia in persons aged 60 years and older.
-It protects against four different strains of the influenza virus that are expected to be most common each flu season.
+It protects against four different strains of influenza virus that are expected to circulate each flu season.

 How It Works

-The vaccine works by helping your body make antibodies.
+Fluzone High-Dose QIV works by helping your body make antibodies.
 These antibodies help your body recognize the flu virus and help prevent infection.
-It takes a few weeks for your body to produce these protective antibodies after vaccination.
+It takes a few weeks for your body to produce these protective antibodies.
+The vaccine will only help prevent flu if it's caused by one of the four virus strains in the vaccine or closely related strains.

-Good to know: You need to receive a flu vaccine every year because previous injections are unlikely to give you protection against the current strains of flu virus most common this year.
+Good to know: You need to receive a flu vaccine every year because previous flu vaccines are unlikely to protect against the current strains of flu virus most common each year.

 How to Take Fluzone High-Dose QIV

-Fluzone High-Dose QIV is given as a single 0.7 mL injection into the muscles of your upper arm by your doctor, nurse, or pharmacist.
-Your doctor will recommend the best time for you to be vaccinated.
+Fluzone High-Dose QIV is given as a single 0.7 mL injection into the muscles of your upper arm.
+The injection is administered by your doctor, nurse, or pharmacist.
+Only one dose is needed per flu season.

 Side Effects